Church Hospitality Ministry: How to Welcome & Engage Visitors

 Find the best cooks among the congregation, and you’re sure to have a beloved kitchen ministry.
 These members play an instrumental role when it comes to onsite programs.
 They prepare food for everything ranging from banquets, meetings, and snacks for Vacation Bible School.

 The kitchen ministry often operates similarly to a restaurant.
 Seek volunteers with food service experience.
-They also require compassion because they are also called on to serve bereaved families.
+They also require compassion because they are often called on to serve bereaved families.

 Security Ministry